Horizontal and Vertical Line Tests

 A relation is a set of ordered pairs .
-For example, the set of points at distance 1 from the origin—the unit circle—is a relation.
+For example, the set of points at distance 1 from the origin—whose graph is the unit circle—is a relation.
 The domain is the set of first values .
 The range is the set of last values .[more]

 When every element in the domain corresponds to exactly one element in the range, the relation is a function.
-A function passes the vertical line test—no vertical line passes through more than one point within the relation.
+A function passes the vertical line test: no vertical line passes through more than one point in the relation.
 The unit circle is thus not a function.
 The half-circle above the axis is the function .

 The horizontal line test, which tests if any horizontal line intersects a graph at more than one point, can have three different results when applied to functions:

 1. If no horizontal line intersects the function in more than one point, the function is one-to-one (or injective).

 2. If every horizontal line intersects the function in at least one point, it is onto (or surjective).

 3. If every horizontal line intersects the function in exactly one point, it is one-to-one and onto (or bijective).

 Suppose is a function with domain and range .
 The inverse of is a function with domain and range such that if and only if .
 For the inverse to exist, the original function must be one-to-one and onto.